mihaiwebdev/Weather-App/README.md

 \*\*NOTE: you need to have docker installed in order to run the command, if you don't have it you can download it from here: https://www.docker.com/products/docker-desktop/

+1. Open docker application.

-1. Open a window terminal.
+2. Open a terminal window.

-2. Change directory in the root folder of the project.
+3. Navigate to the root folder of the project in the terminal using the `cd` comamand.

+4. Run the first command:

+        docker build -t weather-app .

-3. Run the command:
+5. Run the second command:

         docker-compose up

-4. Open a browser and navigate to the localhost:3000
+6. Open a browser and navigate to the localhost:3000

-5. Enjoy the app.
+7. Enjoy the app.

 ## App Functionality

-On this application you can search a city and get it's weather forecast up to 5 days, also you can add the cities to your favorites list which are saved on the localstorage.
+On this application you can search a city and get it's weather forecast up to 5 days, also you can add the cities to your favorites list which is saved on the localstorage.

 The application is wrapped in a Context Provider, where I wrote all the logic and functionality for:

 - fetching the city from the search input, using axios
 - fetching the weather data and storing it in a variable using the useState hook
 - add and remove cities from favorites, implementing local storage to save the cities
-- getting your current location in a useEffect hook and fetching the weather data of it
+- getting your current location in a useEffect hook with the getCurrentPosition() method and fetching the weather data of it

 ## Description

-The app is made of 3 main components: Navbar, CurrentDayWeather, and WeeklyForecast, all of them inheriting the functions and variables from the context provider, used to fill in the DOM.
+The app is made of 3 main components: Navbar, CurrentDayWeather, and WeeklyForecast, all of them inheriting the functions and variables from the context provider, used to filling the DOM.

-The Navbar includes the search bar and the favorites button, which open up a modal with a list of your favorites cities.
+The Navbar includes the search bar and the favorites button, which open a modal with a list of your favorites cities.

 CurrentDayWeather show's the city name, country, weather description, an image describing the weather, current grades, feels like, wind and humidity.
-Also a 24h forecast with the grades specific to the hour .
+Also a 24h forecast with the grades specific to the hour.

 WeeklyForecast show's the next 5 days weather with an image describing it.